top of page

 About the Exhibition

-Earlier this year, LAMO proposed an Art Collaboration take place between a thangka painter and a contemporary artist to discover the synergies between the two artistic styles, and potential to create new work.
-While thangka painting is an old and established art form in Ladakh, contemporary art is a fairly new field.
-Commonalities as well as differences are visible in the two forms – while the first is taught in a structured manner within a fixed theological framework, the latter is imparted in a flexible genre.
-However, the overall emphasis is on line, form, colour and composition.
-LAMO felt that the collaboration/dialogue would be meaningful in the growing and changing art scenario in Ladakh.
+Earlier in 2017, LAMO proposed an art collaboration between a thangka painter and a contemporary artist to explore the synergies between these two distinct artistic practices and their potential to generate new work.
+While thangka painting is an established and traditional art form in Ladakh, contemporary art is a relatively new field.
+Both practices reveal points of convergence and difference—thangka painting is taught in a structured manner within a fixed theological framework, whereas contemporary art operates within a more flexible and open-ended approach.
+Despite these differences, both share a common emphasis on line, form, colour, and composition.
+LAMO saw this dialogue as meaningful within the evolving art landscape of Ladakh.

-The collaboration took place between Isaac Tsetan Gergan, a contemporary artist and Stanzin Nyentak, a traditional thangka painter.
-During this time they developed a body of work, which reflects new directions using traditional methods, styles and techniques of art making.
+The collaboration brought together Isaac Tsetan Gergan, a contemporary artist, and Stanzin Nyentak, a traditional thangka painter.
+During this period, they developed a body of work that reflected new directions through the use of traditional methods, styles, and techniques of art-making.

 About the Artist